Skip to the content.

 Method Mean Allocated Chunks Merge passes

 RS halves the chunk count and saves a full merge pass on disk.
-Wall-clock time looks identical because the heap operations during chunking are more expensive than Array.Sort (compensating for the merge phase saving on this in-memory benchmark) — but memory allocation drops 32% and on real disk-bound workloads the one fewer merge pass dominates.
+On this in-memory benchmark RS is ~6% slower in wall-clock because the heap operations during chunking cost more than Array.Sort and the saved merge pass never touches a real disk — but memory allocation drops 32% and on real disk-bound workloads the one fewer merge pass dominates.
+(Chunk count and merge passes are algorithm-deterministic, so they’re identical to any other machine.)

 SortBenchmarks — DegreeOfParallelism sweep